mannly01/gtav-online-ahk/README.md

 Note that the update check hotkey still only works when GTA is active.

 ## Will I get banned?
 I'm not aware of any bans issued by Rockstar following the usage of AHK-scripts.
-I personally use AHK-scripts within GTA:O since 2014 and did not get banned.
+I ahve personally used AHK-scripts within GTA:O since 2014 and did not get banned.
 This is also not the only AHK-script available, I'm sure many are using them.
-At the end it's your call but I'm 99% certain that it wont get you banned.
+At the end, it's your call but I'm 99% certain that it won't get you banned.

 ## Available macros
 I might forget to update so just check available keybinds :)